 When will we know the costs for next year?

-The fee schedule effective for FY2018 is expected to remain in place through FY2021.
+The fee schedule established in FY2018 is expected to remain in place through FY2022.
 Changes and renewal notifications will be sent to participating libraries in the spring preceding a new program year.

 Who can use the ShareIdaho ILL Referral Management Center?